emuell/afseq/docs/src/extras/randomization.md

 When seeding the RNG, each time a pattern is (re)started, an existing pattern instance will continue to run.
 The global state of a pattern script is not recreated each time the pattern is played again.

-See [generators](./generators.md) for details of how afseq handles global and local states in general.
+See [generators](./generators.md) for details of how pattrns handles global and local states in general.

 To create multiple separate local random states, use the non standard [`math.randomstate(seed)`](../API/modules/math.md#randomstate) function to create local, possibly seeded random number generators.